Oishh/ccxt-mintme-test/README.md

 - Custom CCXT exchange implementation for MintMe
 - Fetch asset information from MintMe exchange
+- Create buy and sell orders on MintMe exchange
 - Display market data in a formatted table
 - TypeScript support for type safety